 Luckily, I stayed right across from the main attractions.
 The Burj Khalifa, the tallest building in the world, gleamed in the sunlight as the centerpiece of Downtown Dubai.
 Right next door was the Mall of Dubai.
 This was no ordinary mall.
 It's one of the largest malls in the UAE and features a full-size aquarium, ice skating rink, every high-end and mid-priced store you can think of and many restaurants.
 Ironically, most of them were of American cuisine; imagine seeing Chili's Grill & Bar in Arabic.
 If you're looking for food suggestions, don't be surprised if you get P.F.
 Chang's or Outback Steakhouse.
 I suggest venturing out and finding your own food.
 There are cuisines from around the world on the Main Street and in the mall.
 The popular Lemon-Mint drink is refreshing and found everywhere.

 If you're looking to party in Dubai, you'll find it's extremely different.
-In my opinion the party was okay compared to some of the other hotspots in world.
+In my opinion, the party was okay compared to some of the other hotspots in the world.
 Don't go to Club 360, you'll be highly disappointed, the best thing about this place is the drive over with the golf carts.
 Liquor isn't illegal but frowned upon.
 It's only served in hotels and nightclubs.
 Once you hear the prices, it may quickly turn into a sober trip.
 The Dirham, the UAE currency, is three to the American dollar.
-So your $60 meal just became 220 dirham.
+So your $60 meal just became 220 Dirham.
 There will definitely be price shock your first few hours in the city.
 If you must drink, buy duty-free at the airport.
 Remember, public displays of alcohol or being drunk is illegal.